All policies may be amended or changed at any time at

 Keys and Temporary Access Cards are property of the University and must be returned to the Office of Residence Life upon termination of residence.
 If a key is lost or not returned, the locks to that room will be changed and a lock change fee will be incurred.
 This price is dependent on the number of bedrooms for each residence.

 Keys should be carried at all times and never be loaned or duplicated.
 Additional locks may not be installed, nor may residents tamper with an existing lock.

 Residents are issued one room/apartment key for their residence.
-Where buildings are equipped with proximity access readers, residents will use their EmoryCard to gain access to the building.
-Residents in buildings without proximity access readers will be issued a building entrance key.
+Where buildings are equipped with proximity (prox) access readers, residents will use their EmoryCard to gain access to the building.
+Residents in buildings without prox access readers will be issued a building entrance key.

 There will be a $10 charge placed on the student’s OPUS account for each lock out.
 Contact information for assistance with lock outs are posted in each building.

 Central Campus residents should first contact the hall staff available in their building.
 The RA On Call is available between 5:00pm – 8:00am and can be contacted on the On-Call phone.
 Assistance is also provided by the front desk in the central Housing Office (located in Raoul Hall) between 8:00am – 5:00pm on regular business days.

 Eagle Row residents should first contact their chapter president.
 If the president is unavailable, the House Director On Call serves as a secondary resource.